git-tarik/socket_programming/README.md

-# 🧪 Socket Programming in Python
+# 🧪 Socket Programming in Python🧪

 A hands-on collection of small socket-programming exercises in Python:
 1) a **basic** single client/server echo,